 This principle talks about coupling.
 Coupling is degree of connectivity among things, that is how your piece of code is connected to each other.
 Crisp point to remember here is when our code is talking with other pieces of code, it always increases coupling.
 In short, coupling is something on what our code depends on.
 A great example could be traditional class-based inheritance.

 Inheritance actually increases coupling quite a bit.
-Now as per this principle, either remove or minimize dependency to extent it could be.
+Now as per this principle, either remove or minimize dependency to some extent.
 If you can’t remove all dependency then at least minimize it, and this is called loose coupling.
 In the context of object-oriented design, depending on a class is called tight coupling, whereas depending on an interface, it is called loose coupling.

 A good design always ends with high cohesion and loose coupling